 Yes, we will bill your insurance for you on a monthly basis.
 We accept most major health plans, including:

-If your insurance company is not on this list, we will check on being an out-of-network provider for you.
+If your insurance company is not on this list, we do accept out-of-network patients too.
 We can also accept cash, checks, ACH Bank transfers, American Express, Discover, Visa, or MasterCard at the time of each appointment for your insurance co-pay and out-of-pocket payments.

 Our office does not accept Medicaid.
 For a list of insurance companies our office does accept please refer to the list of insurances accepted above.